oyjt112233/Automated_Smart_Farming_System_Research_Replica/README.md

 ![Proteus Simulation](Proteus_Simulation.jpg)

-> The simulation code was altered to match Proteus. and attached in the attachments.
+> The simulation code was altered to match Proteus and attached in the attachments.

 ---